 So they have to be watched carefully, but I think it would be erroneous and unfair to dismiss this group of medications from our therapeutic armamentarium.
 They are valuable, as you know.

-Dr. Paget: Now the kidney's involvement in various disorders that we deal with can be quite prominent, and the two disorders that come to mind are systemic lupus erythematosus and Wegener's granulomatosis.
+Dr. Paget: Now the kidney's involvement in various disorders that we deal with can be quite prominent, and the two disorders that come to mind are systemic lupus erythematosus and granulomatosis with polyangiitis.
 About 50% of lupus patients develop some type of kidney disease from mild to severe.
 How do they usually present, and what is the best way to assess them and define treatment in a given case?

 Dr. Sherman: A very important question and obviously the answer to that must be individualized with the patient.
 The presentation, for people with lupus nephritis, -- about 50% of the patients will have clinically alert manifestations of lupus nephritis, and the presentation will be in a variety of ways.
 Sometimes it is simply that you test the urine and it's there, asymptomatic proteinuria, and this can be proteinuria ranging from several hundred milligrams, 500 or 600 mg per day or even less, up to nephrotic range proteinuria.